Lecturer: Kate Saunders

 Recognise the components of effective curation needed for open data.

-We’ll use these to flesh out ideas from lectures
+We’ll use these to flesh out ideas from seminars

-The format will change week to week depending on unit needs.
+The workshop format will change week to week depending on unit needs.

 Sometimes I’ll run through examples and live code.